craigmiller160/auth-management-ui/README.md

 ## Deploying

 First, build the app with `yarn build`.
-Then run the deployment script, `sh deploy.sh`.
+Then run the deployment command, `kube-deploy`, from that project.

 Make sure the version numbers are all sync'd up.